The ways of harmony with nature and other human beings

-Until they were overpowered by warfare, ancient cultures developed a worldview, philosophy and lifestyle that was largely sustainable.
-Environmental and social conditions were such that they had to do this in order to survive.
+Until they were overpowered by warfare, ancient cultures developed worldviews, philosophies and lifestyles that were largely Earth-oriented and sustainable.
 While language, rituals and lifestyles differed across cultures, there was consistency in many of their beliefs.
-That these principles survive in places today is a testiment to their success in binding people to each other and the earth.
+That these principles survive in places today is a testament to their success in binding people to the earth and each other.

 I believe that the modern world will eventually reinvigorate these principles because they serve as an antidote to the principles of separation, self-centeredness, short-term thinking, greed and materialism which are accelerating the forces of entropy.
 When a critical mass of people understand this and experience diminishment in the quality of their lives, or when life itself is threatened, they will act.

 In graduate school I minored in anthropology.
 All my coursework focused on Native American and Mesoamerican cultures.
 Since then, as an armchair anthropologist, I’ve stayed current in these areas and recently came upon a web site that does an excellent job of describing the fundamental principles that indigenous peoples have held and continue to hold to this day.
 Glenn Geffcken, author of Shift: Indigenous Principles for Corporate Change, has codified them into “a system for living and working that will bring about lasting positive change.”
 Because, in my view, the principles are important, inspiring and extensive, I offer a taste of them here—in the author’s words.
 If the subject peaks your interest, I highly recommend a deeper dive into the web site—Balanced Is—to better appreciate the anciently derived mentality of those who understand how to live in harmony with each other and the earth.

 Everything Is Alive